 An emerging maritime-commercial society along the Lena will try to secure as little interference as possible from Moscow.

 Territorial-administrative Moscow will likely continue to assert fiscal control over the flow of commercial wealth on its rivers and through its territorial waters, thereby seeking to reduce the problem of offshore capital flight and lessen the exit of its vast natural resource wealth from Siberia.
-Meanwhile, the leadership (most notably the ethnically Turkic businesspeople) of an emerging maritime-commercial society along the Lena will try to secure as little interference as possible from Moscow.
+Meanwhile, the leadership (most notably the ethnically Turkic business people) of an emerging maritime-commercial society along the Lena will try to secure as little interference as possible from Moscow.

 What about a Russian Arctic of hybrid societies and amphibious military capabilities?

 Moscow’s politicians will publicize the fact that Moscow’s public investments in support of Siberian coastal-riverine commerce and navigation will be paid off by the taxable earnings its generates, which will go back into the national treasury for nationwide public infrastructure projects like health and education, more roads and railroads extending East-West from Moscow into the interior, a new all-season elevated road along the Arctic Coast, and the defense of the territorial integrity of the Russian state.
 A portion of funds collected from use of the Northern Sea Route or Arctic inland waterways would be earmarked to enhance Russian military superiority in the unique and seasonally highly-variable Arctic coastal theater, which demands simultaneously an amphibious, riverine, and medium to short-range aerospace mobility.
-Whether over the next several decades an emergent grid pattern in Siberia ultimately leads to dissent, like a Yakut maritime-commercial federalist rebellion against Moscow and an opportunity for China or Japan to extend their sphere of influence in Asia; or whether, on the other hand, it works the opposite way and transforms the Arctic Ocean into a Russian Arctic of hybrid societies and amphibious military capabilities is a matter of speculation from a theoretically-informed imagination.
+Whether over the next several decades an emergent grid pattern in Siberia ultimately leads to dissent, like a Yakut maritime-commercial federalist rebellion against Moscow and an opportunity for China or Japan to extend their sphere of influence in Asia; or whether, on the other hand, it works the opposite way and transforms the Arctic Ocean into a Russian Arctic of hybrid societies and amphibious military capabilities is a matter of speculation for the theoretically-informed imagination.

 Contemporary authors reading Mackinder’s maps liken the pivot area and the inner and outer crescents to “geopolitical tectonic plates.”